- 1 Top 10 Best 65 Inch TVs Compared

 It has a wide color gamut, local dimming and high peak brightness.
 Everything looks fantastic in both SDR and HDR.
 It also sports low input lag and very little blur when the action gets intense on screen.

 It has 5 HDMI ports allowing for plenty of connections and Chromecast is built in.
+This will give you access to all of your streaming services, so watching the next episode of your favorite TV shows will be a breeze.
 This TV may not be perfect, with gray uniformity that could be improved, but it is an amazing set for the price.

 This screen is bright enough to eliminate glare in most situations as well.
 In dark rooms it performs great.
 When viewed from an angle the image loses quality, but otherwise I was very happy with this one.

 #8 Samsung UN65RU8000 65″ (3840 x 2160) Smart 4K UHD TV